Top 6 SOAR use cases to implement in enterprise SOCs

-Cyber attacks rank first among global human-caused risks, according to the World Economic Forum's "Global Risks Report 2020."
-Given the value of their assets and the widening topology of digital infrastructure and big data, businesses face a pressing question: How should they respond to the increasing volume and variety of threats?
+HackerOne's 2022 "Hacker-Powered Security Report" discovered that 88% of surveyed ethical hackers believe that attack surfaces are growing within organizations.
+Given the value of digitized business assets and the widening topology of IT infrastructure and big data, organizations face a pressing question: How should they respond to the increasing volume and variety of threats?

-In response, many companies are automating foundational security operations center (SOC) tasks.
-Security orchestration, automation and response (SOAR) is a class of technologies designed to automate these basic security workflows.
+Many companies are starting to automate foundational security operations center (SOC) tasks.
+Automation helps increase the speed and agility of identifying and remediating threats, while simultaneously reducing the amount of human time and effort required to accomplish these tasks.
+Security orchestration, automation and response (SOAR) is a class of technologies designed to automate these types of security workflows.

 SOAR encompasses the following functions in a SOC context:

-- Security orchestration connects and coordinates heterogeneous tool sets in the SOC for more efficient threat ingestion, enrichment, monitoring and incident identification.
+- Security orchestration connects and coordinates with multiple heterogeneous tool sets -- both internal and external to the organization -- in the SOC for more efficient threat ingestion, enrichment, monitoring and incident identification.

-Within these three categories are scores of ways automation accelerates manual tasks.
-The primary value of SOAR tools is in supporting human analysts to scale and automate repetitive and tedious tasks so SOC staff can focus on higher-level threats.
+Within these three categories are scores of ways automation accelerates what were manual tasks at one time.
+The primary value of SOAR tools is in supporting human analysts to scale and automate repetitive and tedious tasks so SOC staff can focus on higher-level and more complex threats.

 Below, examine six SOAR use cases that augment security analysts in enterprise SOCs.